Sri Guru Nanak Dev Ji’s Teachings: A Clear Rejection of Islam

-Guru Nanak Dev Ji, the founder of Sikhi, is often misunderstood when it comes to his beliefs.
-Some people claim that he followed Islam, but this is not true.
-In fact, some Muslims, in an attempt to convert naive Sikhs, even claim that Guru Sahib was a Muslim and followed Islam.
-However, this is a misconception.
-Guru Nanak Dev Ji’s teachings, known as Gurbani, show that his only guide was God, not a human being.
-This alone sets him apart from other religious figures.
-Let’s look at why Sikhi, as taught by Guru Ji, cannot be considered a part of Islam.
+Sri Guru Nanak Dev Ji, the first human form of the Eternal Guru on earth through whom Sikhi was revealed as a clear and distinct path, is often misunderstood in relation to his beliefs.
+Some claim that he followed Islam, but this is a misconception.
+In fact, certain groups have attempted to portray Guru Sahib as a Muslim in order to mislead Sikhs.
+However, Guru Nanak Dev Ji’s teachings, preserved in Gurbani, make it clear that his only guide was the Divine, not any human authority.
+This alone sets him apart from other religious figures and traditions.

-First, the word “Guru” itself is not even used in Islam.
-In Sikhi, the Guru is not merely a spiritual teacher who guides people to God; the Guru is the embodiment of the Lord.
-Guru Ji taught that everyone is equal- men, women, and people of all backgrounds.
-This idea clashes with Islamic teachings that treat men and women differently.
-Guru Ji’s belief in equality was bold and clear.
+First, the very concept of “Guru” is absent in Islam.
+In Sikhi, the Guru is not merely a spiritual teacher but the embodiment of the Divine Light.
+Guru Ji taught that all people are equal — men and women, rich and poor, people of every background.
+This principle of equality stands in sharp contrast to Islamic teachings that differentiate between men and women.
+Guru Ji’s vision of equality was bold, revolutionary, and timeless.

-Another big difference is how Guru Ji saw the universe.
-He spoke of millions of heavens, hells, solar systems, galaxies, skies, and earths.
-This is a vast and endless view of creation.
-In contrast, many Muslims believe there are only seven layers of sky above and below, making a total of fourteen.
-These two ideas don’t match.
+Another profound difference lies in Guru Ji’s view of the universe.
+He spoke of countless heavens, hells, solar systems, galaxies, skies, and earths — a vast and boundless creation.
+In contrast, Islamic cosmology often speaks of only seven layers of sky above and below, making fourteen in total.
+Guru Ji’s expansive vision of creation transcends such limitations.

-Guru Ji also rejected practices that are important in Islam, like fasting, priesthood, and certain rituals.
-He didn’t see these as necessary to connect with God.
-Instead, he focused on a simple, direct relationship with the Divine.
-This rejection of Islamic practices shows that Guru Ji’s path was different.
+Guru Ji also rejected practices central to Islam, such as ritual fasting, priesthood, and prescribed ceremonies.
+He emphasized instead a direct, inner relationship with the Divine.
+This rejection of ritualism highlights that Guru Ji’s path was distinct and independent.

-The real proof of Guru Ji’s beliefs comes from his own words in the Siri Guru Granth Sahib Ji, the holy scripture of Sikhs.
-In one verse, Guru Ji says:
+The clearest proof of Guru Ji’s teachings comes from his own words in Sri Guru Granth Sahib Ji, the eternal scripture of Sikhs:

 ਰੋਜਾ ਧਰੈ ਨਿਵਾਜ ਗੁਜਾਰੈ ਕਲਮਾ ਭਿਸਤਿ ਨ ਹੋਈ ॥